Acute Respiratory Distress Syndrome (ARDS)

 We have conducted animal experiments using LPS induced acute lung injury in rats.
 UP-818 could significantly reduce the total leukocytes and neutrophils in lung lavage fluid.
 Its efficacy was equivalent to that of dexamethasone.
 The total protein content in the lavage was also significantly reduced in UP-818 treated groups.
 It indicated that UP-818 could reduce the damage of epithelia barrier in lung.

-What is RP ?
+What is SOM ?

 chronic diabetic foot ulcers (DFUs)